cortes-ciriano-lab/SComatic/README.md

 - Computing the number of callable sites per cell
 - Computing the genotype for each cell at the variant sites
 - Computing the trinucleotide context background
+- Computing germline genotypes for known variants in single-cell datasets

 ## [FAQs - Frequently asked questions](/docs/faqs.md)
 This section answers some of the users' most recurrent doubts when running SComatic.